jorgecarleitao/django-sphinxql/docs/configuration.rst

 .. note::

     The options must be valid Sphinx options as defined in `Sphinx documentation`_.
-    Django-SphinxQL warns you (violently) if some option is not correct or is not valid.
+    Django-SphinxQL warns you if some option is not correct or is not valid.

 ``'index_params'`` and ``'source_params'`` are used on every index configured;
 ``'indexer_params'`` and ``'searchd_params'`` are used in the ``indexer`` and